- B.A. Biology, University of North Carolina at Greensboro, 2000-2003

 - American Cancer Society Postdoctoral Fellow, University of Illinois at Urbana-Champaign, 2009-2013

 The overarching goal of the Huigens lab is to develop novel small molecules that can be used in the treatment of drug-resistant bacterial infections and cancers.
-Students and postdocs in our group will receive training at the interface of chemistry and biology using a combination of synthetic organic chemistry, medicinal chemistry, chemical biology, microbiology and cancer biology approaches.
+Students and postdocs in our group receive training at the interface of chemistry and biology using a combination of synthetic organic chemistry, medicinal chemistry, chemical biology, microbiology and cancer biology approaches.
 We currently have three major areas of research:

 Huigens Group Members

-Professor Robert W. Huigens III – Principle Investigator
+Professor Robert W. Huigens III – Principal Investigator

-Nicholas Paciaroni, B.S. – Graduate Student (B.S.
+Nicholas Paciaroni – Graduate Student (B.S.
 Chemistry; Clemson University)

-Aaron Garrison, B.S. – Graduate Student (B.S.
+Aaron Garrison – Graduate Student (B.A.
 Biochemistry; University of South Florida)

 University of Florida Affiliations